Basic Algorithm Templates

 lower_bound()/upper_bound()

-unordered_set, unordered_map, unordered_multiset, unordered_multimap, hash table
+unordered_set, unordered_map, unordered_multiset, unordered_multimap, Hash table

 Does not support lower_bound()/upper_bound(), iterator's ++, --